You are here

 Each SFA must maintain documentation of the training and an attendance record of participants that attended.

-To assist in ensuring compliance with civil rights requirements, the Civil Rights Compliance Self-Evaluation Form is required to be completed by SFAs annually by October 31.
+To assist in ensuring compliance with civil rights requirements, SFAs are strongly encouraged to complete the Civil Rights Compliance Checklist annually.

 And Justice For All Poster